Facebook says Iran-based hackers used site to target US military personnel

 Facebook said the group used email, messaging and collaboration services to distribute the malware, including through malicious Microsoft Excel spreadsheets.
 A Microsoft spokesperson said in a statement it was aware of and tracking this actor and that it takes action when it detects malicious activity.

-Alphabet Inc's said it had detected and blocked phishing on Gmail and issued warnings to its users.
-Workplace messaging app Slack Technologies Inc said it had acted to take down the hackers who used the site for social engineering and shut down all Workspaces that violated its rules.
+Alphabet's said it had detected and blocked phishing on Gmail and issued warnings to its users.
+Workplace messaging app Slack Technologies said it had acted to take down the hackers who used the site for social engineering and shut down all Workspaces that violated its rules.

-The hackers also used tailored domains to attract its targets, Facebook said, including fake recruiting websites for defense companies, and it set up online infrastructure that spoofed a legitimate job search website for the U.S. Department of Labor.
+The hackers also used tailored domains to attract its targets, Facebook said, including fake recruiting websites for defence companies, and it set up online infrastructure that spoofed a legitimate job search website for the US Department of Labor.

 Facebook said the hackers mostly targeted people in the United States, as well as some in the United Kingdom and Europe.
 Facebook declined to name the companies whose employees were targeted but said it was notifying the individuals targeted.

-The campaign appeared to show an expansion of the group's activity, which had previously been reported to concentrate mostly on the I.T. and other industries in the Middle East, Facebook said.
-The investigation found that a portion of the malware used by the group was developed by Mahak Rayan Afraz (MRA), an I.T. company based in Tehran with ties to the Islamic Revolutionary Guard Corps. (https://bit.ly/3yVoRtE)
+The campaign appeared to show an expansion of the group's activity, which had previously been reported to concentrate mostly on the IT and other industries in the Middle East, Facebook said.
+The investigation found that a portion of the malware used by the group was developed by Mahak Rayan Afraz (MRA), an IT company based in Tehran with ties to the Islamic Revolutionary Guard Corps.

 Reuters could not immediately locate contact information for Mahak Rayan Afraz and former employees of the firm did not immediately return messages sent via LinkedIn.
 Iran's mission to the United Nations in New York did not immediately respond to a request for comment.